 Tip #1: Test for Lead Paint.

 If your home was build prior to the ban of lead paint in 1978, you are likely to have it somewhere.
 When lead paint is kept in good condition, it does not pose a significant risk.
 If it is disturbed, however, it releases dangerous lead dust into the air, which is the leading cause of lead poisoning.
-Lead poisoning is shown to cause autism, ADHD, brain damage, lower IQ, and a host of other physical and mental issues.
+Lead poisoning is shown to cause autism-like symptoms, ADHD, brain damage, lower IQ, and a host of other physical and mental issues.

 Fact: A speck of lead dust the size of a grain of sand can cause lead poisoning, and irreversible damage to one’s health.